dmbarbour/glas/docs/GlasDesign.md

 However, efficient dynamic enforcement of scopes benefits from a O(1) lookup.
 Every node should cache metadata for whether it transitively includes runtime-scoped data.
 To support this efficiently, we could use [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer), albeit only for a very small number of scopes.

 Fortunately, we don't need many scopes to cover most use-cases in glas systems.
-Proposed scopes:
+A useful hierarchy of scopes:

-        tag     scope
+* global scope - can send or receive over RPC
-        00      global scope (can send over RPC, store to shared databases) 01      runtime scope (e.g. open files, network sockets) 10      transaction scope (e.g. RPC objects)
+* shared scope - can read or store to shared database
-        11      transaction-scoped linear data (see below)
+* runtime scope - open files, network sockets

-As with abstract types, we can potentially eliminate runtime overheads via static analysis.
+* transaction scope - RPC objects, namespace refs

-### Transaction-Scoped Linear Types for Consistency
+Whether we need all these scopes depends on the application API.
+For example, database scope is necessary only if we want abstract database references as first-class values within the database.
+Note that *transaction scope* is compatible with incremental computing and partial evaluation.
+It may be computed before a transaction, but it cannot leave a transaction.

-Linear data is abstract data that cannot be copied or dropped arbitrarily.
-Instead, they can only be copied or dropped by those with the authority to peek behind the abstraction.
-This can be very useful for enforcing protocols, e.g. that a file is closed.
-Similar to scoped types, linear types are easily expressed as a flag on abstract types and enforced at runtime via tagged pointers.
+### Linear Types

-However, linear types are extremely awkward in open systems: they cannot be enforced efficiently, and even if enforced, it's unclear who should clean up when an application dies mid-protocol.
-Further, at runtime scope, linear types don't play nicely with transaction loop optimizations such as incremental computing and parallel evaluation.
-We're forced to read the linear data from state, observe or manipulate it, write it back to state.
+Linear data is abstract data that cannot be arbitrarily copied or dropped.
+This is useful when modeling resources, protocols, or promises.
+Linear types are potentially useful to ensure a transaction is 'complete' upon commit, i.e. to check there are no unfulfilled promises.
+Like scope, linear types can be expressed as a flag on abstract data then enforced efficiently using tagged pointers.

-This leaves an opportunity for linear data at transaction scope, to ensure transaction-local protocols are completed before the transaction commits.
-These protocols can potentially be very sophisticated in context of higher-order algebraic effects.
+Linear types are extremely awkward in open systems: they cannot be enforced, and they shouldn't be enforced - it's unclear how to clean up after an application dies mid-protocol.
+At runtime scope, linear types interact awkwardly with transaction-loop optimizations, such as incremental computing: we're forced to repeatedly read the linear data from state, observe or manipulate it, write it back to state.
+The best opportunity for linear types is at transaction scope, to enforce that transaction-local protocols are completed before the transaction commits.

 ### Units on Numbers?